Nilonic/moyaiclicker/README.md

 # Moyai Clicker

+> [!IMPORTANT]
+> Moyai clicker V1 is now deprecated, and is no longer developed.
+V2 is in the works, and is close to being ready.
+>
+> If you are a regular user, you don't have to do anything.
+>
+> If you are developing a mod for this, please transition to V2. <!--why are you developing a mod anyway-->

 Welcome to Moyai Clicker, where you can embark on a journey of clicking Moyai emojis!
 Similar to the popular game Cookie Clicker, but with a quirky twist featuring the iconic Moyai emoji.
 Not only can you click with your mouse, but you can also use your keyboard to interact.

 Play the latest version on [GitHub](https://nilonic.github.io/moyaiclicker/) (updated with every push, though it may occasionally be unstable).